-Asbestos is the familiar term for a group of minerals composed of tightly-packed fibers and prized for their strength and fire resistance.
+Asbestos is the familiar term for a group of minerals composed of tightly packed fibers and prized for their strength and fire resistance.
 Until the late 1970s, asbestos was a frequent component in both exterior and interior building materials.
-The presence of asbestos in your home does not automatically represent a health hazard—asbestos is only dangerous if its needle-like microscopic fibers become airborne and breathable—but the revelation that your home contains asbestos-containing materials is cause for concern and can affect your home's value when you sell.
+The presence of asbestos in your home does not automatically represent a health hazard—asbestos is only dangerous if needle-like microscopic fibers of asbestos dust become airborne and breathable—but the revelation that your home contains asbestos-containing materials is cause for concern and can affect your home's value when you sell.

 What Kind of Material?